1967 Caracas earthquake: Events

 At 8:05 p.m., Venezuelan time, Caracas was shaken by an earthquake that was recorded at 6.6 on the moment magnitude scale.
-The staff of the Cagigal Observatory could not precisely determine neither the epicenter nor the magnitude of the earthquake, because the pendulum seismometer's needle straps broke and the photoelectric cells equipment also had imperfections.
-After the earthquake, the director of the observatory, ship Captain Ramiro Pérez Luciani, estimated that the epicenter was found in the Humocaro fault, Lara state, about 350 kilometers from Caracas; but the next day, examining the damage reports, he corrected his evaluation, placing it in the Caribbean Sea 70 km from the coast, in front of the Central Coast.
+The staff of the Cagigal Observatory could not precisely determine either the epicenter or the magnitude of the earthquake, because the pendulum seismometer's needle straps broke and the photoelectric cells equipment also had imperfections.
+After the earthquake, the director of the observatory, ship Captain Ramiro Pérez Luciani, estimated that the epicenter was located on the Humocaro fault, Lara state, about 350 kilometers from Caracas; but the next day, examining the damage reports, he corrected his evaluation, placing it in the Caribbean Sea 70 km from the coast, in front of the Central Coast.
 The director of the Naval Observatory reported that he would have to resort to foreign specialized institutions in order to determine the data of the earthquake, due to damage to the seismological equipment.

 In the Caracas Cathedral, located in the center of the city, a mass was being held when the earthquake occurred, as the stained glass windows of the temple suddenly exploded and the parishioners that were near, quickly escaped to Plaza Bolívar.
 In a few seconds the hundred year old Pontifical Cross, that crowned the facade, collapsed in free fall until it hit the ground, fragmenting into pieces and leaving a mark of their silhouette on the ground.
 One of those present would remember the event with the following words: "I saw when the cross came off and was engraved on the floor like a red-hot iron burn; in that precise moment the earthquake ceased," which made many people attribute this to a divine miracle and for several days the silhouette was venerated by the faithful until, on 2 August, the authorities decided to remove the piece of concrete without giving much explanation.
 Now, after several decades of rumors and speculation around its whereabouts, the same piece is preserved in the Chapel of the Holy Christ of Mercy, located in the Valley sector.

-At the same time, in Sonomatrix studios – located in the Antímano sector – sound technician Alejandro López, organist Tulio Enrique León and composer Germán Narvaez, were working on the recording of an instrumental track for a piece recorded by a children's choir a few days before.
-Three men fled from the studio during the seismic movement, the microphones, consoles and tape recording equipment remained in operation, thus preserving the only recorded sound of the tremor.
-Of this recording, the company FAVEDICA would much later publish a single disc with a brief narration that explained what happened and, in addition, included the single aforementioned musical composition alluding to the incident that occurred in the Cathedral of Caracas described above entitled: "The Miracle of the Cross", that was written by Oswaldo Oropeza and performed by Manuelita Sandoval together with the Ensemble of the Oropeza Brothers.
+At the Sonomatrix sound studios located in the Antímano sector, sound technician Alejandro López, organist Tulio Enrique León and composer Germán Narvaez, were working on the recording of an instrumental track for a piece recorded by a children's choir a few days before.
+The three men fled the studio during the seismic movement, however the microphones, consoles and tape recording equipment continued to operate, thus preserving the only recorded sound of the tremor.
+The FAVEDICA company would much later publish a single disc of this recording with a brief narration explaining what had happened and, included the single aforementioned musical composition alluding to the incident that occurred in the Cathedral of Caracas described above titled: "The Miracle of the Cross", written by Oswaldo Oropeza and performed by Manuelita Sandoval accompanied by the Oropeza Brothers Ensemble.